kelp-chip/webpack-babel-practice/README.md

 #### ./client/src/index.js
 - this will be the index for your react files (the entry point mentioned in step 4)
+- check out this project's ./client/src files if you need additional help setting this up

 #### ./client/public/index.html
 - make sure to link to your bundle here